 Geysers are categorized by their height and the time they take to recharge.
 The following are the different types of geysers:

 - Fountain geyser: Fountain geysers erupt regularly and have short intervals between eruptions.

 - Geyserite: These geysers erupt irregularly, with long intervals between eruptions.

 The geyser’s size, shape, and duration of eruption are all determined by the nature of the underlying magma chamber.
-Magma chambers can be either large or small, but all must have a heat source to drive the eruptions.
+Magma chambers can be large or small, but all must have a heat source to drive the eruptions.

-The heat source for geysers is usually magmatic, meaning that it comes from molten rock or from radioactive decay.
+The heat source for geysers is usually magmatic, meaning that it comes from molten rock or radioactive decay.
 Geothermal activity can also be affected by the tectonic setting of an area, such as whether it is located near a plate boundary.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.

 Plus, after spending more time on airplanes and packing, he’s learned some incredible travel hacks over time as he earned over 1 million Chase Ultimate Rewards points in under a year, helping him maximize experiences as much as possible to discover the true meaning of travel.